piquiblanco/dog-breed-classifier/README.md

 jupyter notebook dog_app.ipynb
 ```

 12. Use the app.
 App is located in the `flask/app.py` file.
+It's enough to run the script for the app to launch.